GlykeriaStr/CV/README.md

 ## GLYKERIA STRAVODIMOU

-**Junior full stack developer** in the making!
+**Junior back end developer** in the making!
 I am currently learning to code at Makers Academy (a 16 week software development bootcamp).
-I've chose this career because I love solving problems and creating things.

 ## Projects